Choose another writer in this calendar:

 At first the stage version was rejected by one theater after another.
 Moreover, the censors of the French Republic regarded it as too scandalous.
 In England, it was banned for more than 20 years.
 After the coup d'état of Napoleon III, La Dame aux Camélias was produced by Théâtre du Vaudeville in Paris in February 1852.
 A tear-jerker with an emotionally effective appeal, Dumas' play has ever since fascinated generations of audiences worldwide.
 Even the tough-minded Lenin wept over the play when he saw its performance in the late 1904 in Geneva, starring the celebrated Sarah Bernhardt.

-Giuseppe Verdi (1813-1901) based his opera La traviata on the play.
-Its premiere in Venice at the Gran Teatro La Fenice in March 1853 was a fiasco, but after various alterations to the score and with a different cast, the opera soon became highly popular.
+Giuseppe Verdi (1813-1901), with a libretto by Francesco Maria Piave, based his opera La traviata on the play, but the names of the central characters were changed.
+Its premiere in Venice at the Gran Teatro La Fenice in March 1853 was a fiasco, partly because of poor casting.
+After various alterations to the score and with a different cast, the opera soon became highly popular.
 While Dumas' play remained banned in England, Verdi's operatic version was licenced for performance and received hearty acclaim, although some critics were unimpressed: "An unfortunate young person who has acted the part of a public prostitute . . . coughs her way through three acts," wrote the London Times in 1856.
 Originally the working title of the opera was Amore e morte, but it was changed at the insistence of the Venetian censors.
 Marguerite, whose name means daisy in French, was turned into Violetta.
 The role of the heroine is considered one of the most difficult in the soprano repertory.

 "Business?
 It's quite simple.
 It's other people's money." (in La Question d'Argent, 1857)